Perfect Cacio e Pepe: The Authentic Roman Recipe with LAPA Pecorino PDO

 • Releases essential oils

-• Intensifies aroma
+• Intensifies the aroma

 • Eliminates bitter notes